Do you routinely look for ways to drive innovation with your demand generation approach? Or do you feel behind the curve?

 However, then, when I graduated from high school, I went to college for Accounting because I’m ultimately practical, right?
 I said I could always get a job adding things up.

-I don’t want to be an early adopter, but I want to be on the forefront before the competition, catches up with us.
-So, I’m lucky by having kind of a creative outlook, and I think.
+I don’t want to be an early adopter, but I want to be at the forefront before the competition catches up with us.
+So, I’m lucky to have a kind of a creative outlook, and I think.